CodingFactoryT/Caesar-Cracker/README.md

 # How it works
 The Caesar-Cracker will generate 26 versions of the encrypted message (each version is decrypted by shifting the letters by n positions in one direction).
 After that, it compares each word of each version with an English dictionary.
-If any decrypted word is a valid English word, the whole version is considered to possibly be the correct decryption and is outputted to the console.
+If any decrypted word is a valid English word, the whole version is considered to possibly be the correct decryption and is outputted to the console. <br>

 It also allows you to encrypt a message to get an example.